 Recognizing that my child and I are so different is a precious gift.
 Learning that I could turn to her as an example of compassionate humanity made me soften myself and chip away at those hardened edges that had built up in reaction to the pain I couldn’t control.

 Author and researcher Brene Brown said in her book Daring Greatly,

 “Raising children who are hopeful and who have the courage to be vulnerable means stepping back and letting them experience disappointment, deal with conflict, learn how to assert themselves, and have the opportunity to fail.
 If we’re always following our children into the arena, hushing the critics, and assuring their victory, they’ll never learn that they have the ability to dare greatly on their own.”

 I hadn’t recognized that one way of dealing with conflict is to counteract it with compassion and grace.
 My daughter didn’t let the teachers or hurtful classmates change who she was.
-She was standing firm, continuing to play with the child who had no one else, continuing to make people birthday cards and to befriend any new student to the school.
+She stood firm, continuing to play with the child who had no one else, making people birthday cards and befriending any new student to the school.
 She volunteered to help out with the younger students.
 And she became a part of her school’s “Green Team” to spread positivity and eco-friendly initiatives to her classmates.

 Meanwhile, I’d pulled back on volunteering for teacher appreciation.
 I’d brought the bar down for teacher Christmas gifts.
 I’d completely blocked out the idea of joining the parent-teacher community.
-But if I wanted to change things, I knew I have to become more like my daughter.
-The most courageous thing I could do was to not let these disappointments reflect in my choices and twist my personality.
-My daughter is not like me, but she has a lot to teach me.
+But I knew I had to become more like my daughter if I wanted to change things.
+The most courageous thing I could do was not to let these disappointments reflect in my choices and twist my personality.
+My daughter is unlike me, but she has a lot to teach me.